Undergraduate Program Overview

 Mechanical Engineering Curriculum

-Mechanical engineering is the broadest of the engineering disciplines with a curriculum providing a strong foundation in mathematics and the physical sciences of chemistry and physics followed by an in−depth education in five of the principal engineering sciences, thermal science, fluids engineering, mechanics and materials, dynamics and controls, and mechanical design.
+Mechanical engineering is the broadest of the engineering disciplines and its curriculum provides a strong foundation in mathematics and the physical sciences of chemistry and physics, followed by an in−depth education in five of the principal engineering sciences: thermal science, fluids engineering, mechanics and materials, dynamics and controls, and mechanical design.
 The program in mechanical engineering provides students the ability to apply their engineering, mathematics, and science knowledge to design mechanical systems and to solve engineering problems.
 Students learn to design and conduct experiments, to communicate effectively, to function in teams, and to utilize modern engineering tools.
 Students gain an understanding of their professional and ethical responsibilities as engineers.
 Perhaps most important, students are prepared for the lifelong learning necessary to function effectively as the practice of engineering evolves.

 Enrollment in Mechanical Engineering Courses

 Enrollment in ENGR 1315, Introduction to Engineering, is open to all students accepted for admission to Texas Tech University.
 Enrollment in any mechanical engineering course beyond ENGR 1315 requires official admission to the Department of Mechanical Engineering or another engineering program at Texas Tech University.
 Students in the engineering undecided program are not eligible for enrollment in mechanical engineering courses beyond ENGR 1315.